Zora J. Murff

-Zora J. Murff (born 1987) is an American photographer, curator, and educator.
-He is currently based in Fayetteville, Arkansas and teaches photography at the University of Arkansas.
-Murff's work focuses on social and cultural constructs including race and criminality, and grapples with how photography is used as a technology to perpetuate intentions and desires.
-His series, Corrections, is a visual exploration of kids in the juvenile criminal justice system in Eastern Iowa.
+Zora J Murff (born 1987) is an American artist, curator, and educator.
+As of 2026, he is based in Eugene, Oregon and teaches photography at the University of Oregon's School of Art + Design.
+Murff uses his creative practice to emphasize visual culture's entanglements with race, capitalism, and other forms of hierarchical oppression.
+Murff studied and has practiced photography expansively including collage and assemblage, but he also works with sculpture, installation, text works, and sound.
+Murff has also taught photography at the University of Arkansas' School of Art, the School of the Museum of Fine Arts at Tufts University.

 Life and work

-Murff was born in 1987 in Des Moines, Iowa, to an African American family.
+Murff was born in 1987 in Des Moines, Iowa, to an African-American working class family.
 He studied for a BS in psychology from Iowa State University.

 Following his graduation in 2010, took a job as a Tracker for Linn County Juvenile Detention and Diversion Services in Cedar Rapids, Iowa.
 Murff enrolled at the University of Iowa to study photography at the same time.
-He photographed the children that he worked with, which resulted in Corrections, his final-year BA project, "about a system that too often fails the disenfranchised youth to whom it has a duty of care."
-The Corrections photo series images were taken from 2013 to 2015. "about a system that too often fails the disenfranchised youth to whom it has a duty of care."
-The Corrections photo series images were taken from 2013 to 2015, and explores a "contradictory relationship that Murff acknowledges [...], between his effort to build trust with the young people and his position as a tracker to make sure they followed court orders, while securing their willingness to be photographed.”
+He photographed the children that he worked with, which resulted in Corrections, his final-year BA project, "about a system that too often fails the disenfranchised youth to whom it has a duty of care".
+The Corrections photo series images were taken from 2013 to 2015. "about a system that too often fails the disenfranchised youth to whom it has a duty of care".
+The Corrections photo series images were taken from 2013 to 2015, and explores a "contradictory relationship that Murff acknowledges [...], between his effort to build trust with the young people and his position as a tracker to make sure they followed court orders, while securing their willingness to be photographed."
 He published the work as a monograph in 2015 with Aint-Bad Magazine.
 Murff has continued to create work about incarceration in America.